 The most versatile Alabama Power Foundation tool

-As a part of all five of our initiatives – Educational Advancement, Civic and Community Development, Arts and Cultural Enrichment, Health and Human Services and Environmental Stewardship – Alabama Power Foundation Grants are designed to meet a number of different objectives.
+As part of all five of our initiatives – Educational Advancement, Civic and Community Development, Arts and Cultural Enrichment, Health and Human Services and Environmental Stewardship – Alabama Power Foundation grants are designed to meet a number of different objectives.

 How we evaluate Foundation Grant candidates

 The Foundation Grant always meets the following criteria:

 - The project addresses a need in at least one of the five initiatives: Educational Advancement, Civic and Community Development, Arts and Cultural Enrichment, Health and Human Services and Environmental Stewardship.

 - The project has the potential to lead to permanent improvements in a community or in the state.